timeweb/rebrain-exim/README.md

 CREATE DATABASE roundcubemail;

-CREATE USER 'roundcube'@'localhost' IDENTIFIED BY 'eu4389ewfFEFEA';
+CREATE USER 'roundcube'@'localhost' IDENTIFIED BY 'password_database_roundcubemail';

 GRANT ALL ON *.* TO 'roundcube'@'localhost';